bshlgrs/hpv-simulation/README.md

 # HPV monte carlo simulation

 If I have regular sex with two women for a year, then one of them gets HPV, what's the chance that the other person has it?
-My friend asked me to calculate this, so here's some of my initial work.
+My friend asked me to calculate this and some related numbers, so here's some of my initial work.

-This README is a bunch of unstructured notes...

 Note that the numbers I have obviously don't add up.
 Here's a result from [a paper](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3203235/):